Board of Directors

 is a national consultant and author who currently serves as an Assistant Professor in the College of Education at the University of Central Arkansas.
 Her research focus is on education equity and school readiness.
 Dr. Green is the executive director for Arkansas Imagination Library and the founder of Arkansas Preschool Plus.
 Both are nonprofit organizations that support school readiness.

-Representative Andrew Collins
+AR State Representative Andrew Collins

 AR AIMS Board Member